 Getting treatment for your brain injury

-After a motorcycle crash it is likely that you are transported to the hospital by ambulance.
+After a motorcycle crash, it is likely that you are transported to the hospital by ambulance.
+According to the U.S. Government Accountability Office, ambulance rides alone can range from $224 to $2,204 per transport.
 Thankfully your helmet probably prevented brain fractures and skin abrasions.
 However, no matter how good a helmet is, it cannot prevent a concussion or traumatic brain injury from happening.
-After a motorcycle crash you may lose consciousness and wake up at the scene, or at the hospital.
+After a motorcycle crash, you may lose consciousness and wake up at the scene, or at the hospital.

 Here are some of the possible medical treatments that can be expected from concussions after a motorcycle accident: